For our 24th security review of a WordPress plugin based on the voting of our customers, we reviewed the plugin Co-Authors Plus.

 - Any additional possible issues identified by our Plugin Security Checker

 We found one really minor issue.

 Lack of Protection Against Direct Access to PHP Files

-The plugin’s .php files not intended to be directly accessed but do not contain protection against direct access.
+The plugin’s .php files not intended to be directly accessed do not contain protection against direct access.
 We didn’t see anything that could be exploited in the files without the restriction in place.